Colonel Amirouche

-Amirouche Aït Hamouda (عميروش آيت حمودة), commonly called Colonel Amirouche, was a leader in the Algerian War, organizing the irregular military of the Wilaya III.
-He is considered a national hero in Algeria.
+Amirouche Aït Hamouda (عميروش آيت حمودة), better known by his nom de guerre Colonel Amirouche, was an Algerian military leader and revolutionary during the Algerian War.
+He organized the irregular military of the Wilaya III and is considered a national hero in Algeria.

-He was killed during combat against French troops on 29 March 1959.
+He was killed in action during combat against French troops on 29 March 1959.
 This event was much publicized, as Amirouche was considered to be a great threat to the French in Algeria.

 Biography

 He was born on 31 October 1926 in Tassaft Ouguemoun, a small town in the Djurdjura.
 Orphan, he was the son of Amirouche Aït Hamouda and Fatima Aït Mendes Bent Ramdane.
 When his father died, he inherited his first name, as tradition required.
-A year after his birth, his widowed mother took his two children, Boussad, the eldest, and himself; she left her husband's village to join the hamlet from which she came, Ighil Bwammas, a short distance away.
+A year after his birth, his widowed mother took two of her children, Boussad, the eldest, and himself; she left her husband's village to join the hamlet from which she came, Ighil Bwammas, a short distance away.
 The family of the maternal uncles being itself very poor, the young Amirouche had to learn from an early age to make himself useful in order to survive and, if necessary, to help his mother and his brother, who was three years older than him.
 In the region, it is customary for boys whose parents have died or are particularly poor to serve in the homes of wealthier families, where they are fed in exchange for assistance bordering on servitude.
 In this way, people may spend their lives in a form of perpetual servitude, with no guarantee other than that they will be given their daily rations.
 This status is called 'acrik', which is equivalent to that of the serf in medieval Europe.
 This was the fate of Amirouche Aït Hamouda from his early childhood.
 However, he succeeded in getting an education while carrying out his numerous and arduous tasks.
 These few years at school were decisive in his life: he learned to read and write and developed a capacity for listening that enabled him to satisfy his curious mind all his life.